-I’m a wife and mom in Southern California, in the process of relocating to the southern coast of Oregon.
+I’m a wife, mom, grand-mom, and retired accountant living on the southern coast of Oregon.
 Since 2010 my knitting focus has been designing, writing and teaching.
-As of May 2015, I have over 60 knitting patterns under my belt.
+As of April 2017, I have over 80 knitting patterns under my belt.
 Of those designs, 28 patterns are included in my book Bargello Knits.
-My most recent knitting accomplishment has been a bargello knitting shawl published in the Spring/Summer 2015 issue of Vogue Knitting Magazine.
+My most recent knitting accomplishment has been the release of the 2nd edition of Bargello Knits, which I have self-published.

 I am having great fun doing what I love — on my own terms.
 When it stops being fun, I’ll do something else!

 …God of all comfort; who comforts us in all our affliction so that we may be able to comfort those who are in any affliction with the comfort with which we ourselves are comforted by God.
 2 Cor 1:3-4 (NASB)

 It’s no surprise that I knit, and knit, and knit.
 As a little girl in a confusing world that moved too quickly for me to understand, I found comfort in the small sitting room where Aunt Frances lived.
 Watching her hands move with the steady clicking of knitting needles seemed to stop the world in its tracks as it spun out of control elsewhere.
 I could stay there for hours, and many times I did.
 I was five years old when she first put needles and yarn in my hands.